AElfProject/aelf-community/guide.md

 - Contributor Guide([Please start here](https://github.com/AElfProject/aelf-community/blob/main/getstarted.md)) to learn about how to contribute to aelf
 - GitHub Issues: How incoming issues are triaged.
-- Pull Request Process: When and why pull requests are closed.
+- [Pull Request Process]((https://github.com/AElfProject/aelf-community/blob/main/guidepull.md)): When and why pull requests are closed.
 - Getting Recent Builds: How to get recent builds including the latest builds that pass CI.
 - Automated Tools: Descriptions of the automation that is running on our GitHub repository.